CarmenSaldana/NonCopyingTask_CumulativeCulturalEvo/data/README.md

 `dataChildren.csv` and `dataBaboons.csv` contain the data sets for the children and baboons experiments respectively.

-### Descriptions of the column headings for each experiment are as follows:
+### Descriptions of the column headings for each data file are as follows:

 - `GridSeen` : input pattern
 - `GridDone` : output pattern